utiasASRL/mm_masking/README.md

 # Data Generation
 ## Odometry (Teach) and Localization (Repeat)
 This pipeline is trained, tested, and validated using the Teach & Repeat (T&R) framework on the [Boreas](https://www.boreas.utias.utoronto.ca/#/) dataset.
 A map is constructed during the Teach pass and subsequent Repeat passes are localized against that map.
-This code is contained in the `vtr3` and `vtr_testing_radar` submodules.
+This code is contained in the `vtr3` and `boreas_vtr_wrapper` submodules.

 Make sure that `setup_container.sh` has been run, as it defines all required variables and sources all required packages!